Visual Sensor Pose Optimisation Using Visibility Models for Smart Cities: INTRODUCTION

 The problem of optimising sensor poses for a network of sensors has been explored in the literature.
 A major category of the existing studies formulate this problem as a discrete optimisation problem where a finite set of possible sensor poses is considered and the target objects' visibility is described by a set of binary variables \cite{Chakrabarty2002,horster2006optimal,gonzales2009optimalIP,zhao2009optimal}.
 The problem is then solved by using various forms of Integer Programming (IP) solvers or heuristic methods \cite{zhao2013approximate} to either maximise the number of visible target objects (coverage) with a fixed number of sensors; or to minimise the number of sensors required to achieve a given coverage constraint.
 However, the majority of the applications that may use such sensor networks, \textit{e.g.} object detection \cite{arnold2019cooperative} and tracking \cite{granstrom2017extended}, require a minimum level of visibility over the target objects which cannot be encoded by single binary variables.
 For example, an object may have different degrees of visibility due to occlusions and due to its position \textit{w.r.t.} the sensors, which causes ambiguity in the assignment of a binary visibility variable.

 Another category of the existing studies consider the optimisation of continuous sensor pose variables using simulated annealing \cite{1345252}, Broyden–Fletcher–Goldfarb–Shanno (BFGS) \cite{akbarzadeh2013probabilistic}, particle swarm \cite{nguyen2015lineofsight}, evolutionary algorithms \cite{saad2020realistic} and gradient-based optimisation \cite{akbarzadeh2014efficient}.
 Most of the studies in this category focus on maximising the coverage (visible ground area) of extensive 3D environments described by digital elevation maps.
 However, such formulation does not consider the distribution of objects in the environment, and instead, assume an object would be visible if it is within a region covered by the sensors.
 As a result, these studies fail to detect and prevent occlusions between objects since they do not explicitly model the visibility of the target objects.
-This becomes a limiting factor when considering cluttered environments such as traffic junctions with a significant number of vehicles and pedestrians.

 The visibility models that have been used in the literature usually consider simplifying assumptions which hinder the applicability of such methods in many practical settings.
 Examples of such simplifications include the use of a 2D visibility model that does not take into account the sensors' pitch and yaw angles \cite{Chakrabarty2002,horster2006optimal,gonzales2009optimalIP} or the assumption of cameras focusing on a single target object without occlusions \cite{ercan2006optimal}.
 In the cases where occlusions are considered, \textit{e.g.} \cite{zhao2009optimal}, the visibility model only takes into account the centroid of objects to determine if the whole object is occluded.
 As a result, partial occlusions, which are common in practice, are not considered.
-Furthermore, the use of Line-of-Sight (LoS) visibility models based on the Bresenham's algorithm \cite{akbarzadeh2013probabilistic,saad2020realistic} and derived methods \cite{nguyen2015lineofsight} is only applicable to environments represented by an elevation map.